 Our research focuses on the following areas with an underpinning context of sustainable development and specifically with contributing to achieving the 17 UN Sustainable Development Goals in mind:

-- Sustainable Rural Land Management
+- Sustainable Rural and Urban Land Management

 - Farming, Food and Forestry

 - The Sustainable Use and Management of Water

 - Health and Environment